tobinjt/golang-coverage-check/README.md

 ```

 The output from the second command will be parsed to check whether it meets the
-coverage requirements you define (see Configuration below).
+coverage requirements you define (see Configuration below), and an error message
+will be output for any functions not meeting your requirements.

 ## Configuration

-A YAML config file named `.golang-coverage-pre-commit.yaml` is _required_; if
+A YAML config file named `.golang-coverage-pre-commit.yaml` is _required_.
+None
-this file doesn't exist an example config (see below) will be printed for you to
-save and modify.

-None of the fields are required; an empty config is equivalent to a config
+of the fields are required; an empty config is equivalent to a config containing
-containing only `default: 0`.
+only `default: 0`.
+You can generate an example config (shown below) by running
+`golang-coverage-pre-commit --example_config`.

 ### Example config